vbauer/jconditions/README.md

 > There is an exception to every rule.

-**JConditions** is an extension for [JUnit](http://junit.org) framework, which allows to mark test methods with some specific conditional annotations.
+**JConditions** is an extension for [JUnit](http://junit.org) framework, which allows to mark test methods with specific conditional annotations.
-It helps to keep clean your test method's code and prevents a lot of unnecessary code (with [Assume](http://junit.sourceforge.net/javadoc/org/junit/Assume.html) class).
+It helps to keep clean your test methods and prevents a lot of unnecessary code (with [Assume](http://junit.sourceforge.net/javadoc/org/junit/Assume.html) class).

 ## 10 second example